 Martin’s #LifeBeyondInjury story – A spinal cord injury case study

 Martin has always been into motorbikes, even as a child.
-On the way back from a motorbike touring holiday with his partner Karen, they were involved in a road traffic accident and Martin suffered a spinal cord injury.
+On the way back from a motorbike touring holiday with his partner Karen, they were involved in a road traffic accident and Martin sustained a spinal cord injury.

 Martin now has an adapted trike that he can use with his wheelchair, which you can see him riding in his Life Beyond Injury film below or to read his story in full please see here – Martin’s Life Beyond Injury.

-In October 2010, our client, EM, suffered a spinal cord and brain injury following complications from a misdiagnosis of meningitis.
+In October 2010, our client, EM, sustained a spinal cord and brain injury following complications from a misdiagnosis of meningitis.
 A blood test result showing the serious infection was not acted upon and she was discharged from hospital without the urgent treatment she should have received.
 With extensive rehab over a period of seven years, EM has returned to some of the hobbies she enjoyed before she sustained her injuries.
 She has also completed her A-levels and a degree course at university.

 EM commented on the settlement she received: